 A unique, creative display will catch the customer's eye.

 Make sure the display or advertisement is well lit and attractive.
 Choose harmonious color schemes and clean design elements.

-Display layouts should feature related items in close proximity.
+Display layouts should feature related items nearby.
 For instance, batteries should be near automated toys.
-Jewelry and accessory displays and stock should flow in a traffic pattern around the clothing department not at the opposite sides of the store.
+Jewelry and accessory displays and stock should flow in a traffic pattern around the clothing department – not at the opposite sides of the store.

 Customer immersion into the shopping experience includes all five senses.
-Displays and advertising play on sight and touch, but what about smell, taste and sound?
+Displays and advertising play on sight and touch, but what about smell, taste, and sound?
 Music can lift the spirits, while aromas draw hungry customers to the gourmet department.
-If you sell food, feature samples on a daily basis.
-If your stock doesn't include edibles, offer free coffee a low-cost courtesy that smells wonderful and promotes positive impressions.
+If you sell food, feature samples on a regular basis.
+If your stock doesn't include edibles, offer free coffee – a low-cost courtesy that smells wonderful and promotes positive impressions.